 But then there's also a component that I want to talk to people I think are interesting, independent of my views of their political product or their ideology.

-Because I think that it is rare in our political discourse, in the punditry class, in politics in general, to find somebody who really is able not only to think independently and think uh in a very kind of fearlessly heterodox manner,
+Because I think that it is rare in our political discourse, in the punditry class, in politics in general, to find somebody who really is able not only to think independently and think in a very kind of fearlessly heterodox manner,

-but also somebody who actually is capable of forming coherent ideas, both because they possess the intellect to do it, and as importantly, the willingness to really read and learn and understand and master facts.
+but also somebody who actually is capable of forming coherent ideas, both because they possess the intellect to do it and, as importantly, the willingness to really read and learn and understand and master facts.

-Like they're just not, I don't consider them thinkers, I consider them entertainers.
+Like they're just not, I don't consider them thinkers.

 And I don't really have much of an interest in those kind of people.